The story of our journey across Finland, Norway and Sweden on two wheels.

 Kiruna → Västansjö → Stockholm

-The Nordkapp is the most northern point in Europe and a key point we want to reach.
+The Nordkapp is the most northern point in Europe and a key point we wanted to reach.
 To "Kapp Nord", can be loosely translated from Afrikaans ("Kap Noord") to "go north".

 The Afrikaans phrase is mostly used in the context of "making forward progress regardless of difficulties".